-Egypt's army overthrows Mohamed Morsi, places him under house arrest
+Egypt army overthrows Mohamed Morsi in coup, puts him under house arrest

 Egypt's first democratically elected president was overthrown by the military Wednesday, ousted after just one year in office by the same kind of Arab Spring revolution uprising that brought the Islamist leader to power.